-There is no single health strategy more powerful than weight-loss and maintaining a lean body.
-Walking around at a healthy bodyweight will take care of most hormone related health issues.
+There is no single health strategy more powerful than losing excess weight and maintaining a lean body.
+Truth is, walking around at a healthy bodyweight will take care of most hormone-related health issues.

 Healthy bodyweight doesn’t imply you’re “6-pack lean”.
 There’s many skinny guys out there sporting the hormonal profile of a baby puppy.

 Nevertheless, if you’re overweight, your system will never reach peak capacity.